Wayne Densch Performing Arts Center

 2 people favorited this theater

-In 1933, the theater was sold to Lake Mary investors Frank and Stella Evans.
-The Evans changed the name of the Milane to the Ritz in 1936.
-The Evans heirs held the property until the 1990s.
-The Ritz struggled to retain its viability in the 1960s and closed in 1978, after failing to compete with the new multiplex theaters.
+In 1933, the theatre was sold to Lake Mary investors Frank and Stella Evans.
+The Evans changed the name of the Milane Theatre to the Ritz Theatre in 1936.
+By 1941 it was operated by Paramount Pictures Inc. through their subsidiary E.J.
+Sparks.
+The Evans heirs held the property until the 1990’s.
+The Ritz Theatre struggled to retain its viability in the 1960’s and closed in 1978, after failing to compete with the new multiplex theatres.
 It stood vacant until 1984, when it reopened as the Showtime Cantina.

 The newly restored and renamed theatre was re-opened on May 6, 2000.
 The theatre enjoys recognition in the Congressional Records of the United States and is listed in the National Register of Historic Places.